Principles of Evidence-Based Practice

 When conducted in a rigorous manner, systematic reviews and meta-analysis are generally considered to be the highest quality study designs.
 Systematic reviews synthesize available evidence evaluated from multiple distinct studies and often include meta-analyses, which combine numerical outcomes as if they were the result of a single larger study.
 These methodological approaches require a rigorous literature search of published and unpublished literature, appraisal of each relevant article for bias, and a quality assessment of the level of evidence for each outcome.

 Systematic reviews and meta-analyses make readers aware of the current state of the evidence and gaps where further studies are needed.
 However, they do have limitations.
-Inclusion of studies with biased results can result in an inaccurate qualitative and/or quantitative synthesis (garbage in to garbage out) and when heterogeneous studies are synthesized quantitatively, taking the results at face value can lead to biased conclusions.
+Inclusion of studies with biased results can result in an inaccurate qualitative and/or quantitative synthesis ("garbage in → garbage out") and when heterogeneous studies are synthesized quantitatively, taking the results at face value can lead to biased conclusions.
 It is common for meta-analyses conducted by different research groups to draw different conclusions based on study inclusion criteria.

 Randomized Controlled Trials (RCTs)